GPT, But Backwards: Exactly Inverting Language Model Outputs: SODA Algorithm

-Finally, we periodically reset the state $m_t,v_t$ of the Adam optimiser to zero (Lines \ref{line_reset_m}-\ref{line_reset_v}).
+\paragraph{Periodic Resets (Lines 12--18).} Finally, we periodically reset the states of the Adam optimiser, $m_t$ and $v_t$, to zero (Lines \ref{line_reset_m}-\ref{line_reset_v}).
 This operation has two temporary effects.
 First, it pauses the gradient smoothing of the momentum operator, allowing a sudden change of direction in the trajectory of $Z_t$.
-Second, it increases the learning rate, since the values of the parameters $\beta_1,\beta_2$ are usually set in such a way that $1-\beta_1>\sqrt{1-\beta_2}$ (see our hyperparameter settings in Appendix \ref{sec:appendix_params}).
-When resetting the state is not enough to recover from a local minimum, we resort to full reinitialisation of the auxiliary input variable $Z_t$ (Line \ref{line_reset_x}).
+Second, it increases the effective step size, since the values of the parameters $\beta_1,\beta_2$ are usually set such that $1-\beta_1>\sqrt{1-\beta_2}$.
+When resetting the state is not enough to recover from finding a local minimum, we resort to full reinitialisation of the auxiliary input variable $Z_t$ (Line \ref{line_reset_x}).
 In this regard, we set $t_2>>t_1$ so that state resets are more frequent than full reinitialisations.
-We show the impact of each individual component of Algorithm \ref{alg:complex_algo} on the performance of SODA in Table \ref{tab:tweaks_table} of Section \ref{sec:results}.